 2 and a half minutes before the accident to 5 minutes after.

-Apollo 13 detailed information and available photography - from the NSSDC Master Catalog
+Apollo 13 detailed information and available photography - from the NSSDCA Master Catalog

 Report of Apollo 13 Review Board - Highly detailed information on the accident.